tylerjromeo/nolandel-notes/session9/outline.md

 ## leaving the cave

 You here a voice in your head that you recognize as Morelian's.
 "We found an abandoned farmhouse to set up in.
 Meet us here when you can, but only move at night, and cover your faces." and he says an address in The farmland area of Roorsven

+## Meeting at the barn

+Torshuul and Morelian have set up a makeshift base inside the derelict barn.
+There is an array of arcane instruments around the edge of the barn, with various implements pointing out of the windows and making quiet, inscrutable noises.
+Torshuul has a camp area set up with several sleeping pallets.
+He is standing by a table, working on butchering a deer.

+Torshuul: They are looking for you in the city.
+They seem to have figured out you were here several days ago.
+They are watching the Crossroads Inn very closely, but they didn't follow you North.

+Something changed yesterday, and now the Storm power seems focused in the North sea.

+The weather is starting to get worse